pombredanne/gpl-history/README.md

 Note also that any attempt to use strct checksums to identify a license is a weak approach since there are so many small variants.

+The COPYING and linux.COPYING have a partially reconstructed and incomplete git history.

+The allvers directory contains every known versions without any attempt to craft a proper git history.
+There are also branches that contained the filtered Linux commit/patches history for the Linux COPYING file (built using historical Linux trees and lengthy git filter-branch)

 Thanks to:
  - Armijn Hemel @armijnhemel for helping maintaining this an reporting several